Realizing convex codes with axis-parallel boxes: Introduction

 A complete classification of open or closed convex codes and their embedding dimensions is currently out of reach, and an efficient classification seems to be out of the question: results of Kunin, Lienkaemper, and Rosen \cite{KLR} posit that recognizing open convex codes in $\R^2$ is at least NP-hard.
 A further difficulty is the difference between open convex and closed convex realizations--- Lienkaemper, Shiu, and Woodstock \cite{LSW} described a code which has a closed convex realization, but no open convex realization, and Cruz, Giusti, Itskov, and Kronholm \cite{CGIK} described a code with the opposite behavior.
 Families of codes which exhibit arbitrary disparities between closed and open embedding dimension were given more recently by Jeffs \cite{jeffs_embedding_vectors}, but general criteria for understanding and classifying these differences are lacking.

 \paragraph{Box codes.} Given the difficulties of classifying open and closed convex codes, we tackle the simpler problem of which codes can be realized by axis-parallel boxes.
 An \emph{axis-parallel box} in $\R^d$ is either the empty set, or the Cartesian product of nonempty intervals $[a_1, b_1]\times [a_2,b_2]\times \cdots \times [a_d,b_d]$.
 For brevity, we use the term \emph{box} from here on.
 Note that we are considering closed boxes, and we are allowing for boxes that are not full-dimensional---in particular, a point is a box.
-We say that a code is a \emph{box code} or \emph{box-convex} if it has a realization consisting of boxes in $\R^d$ for some value of of $d$.
+We say that a code is a \emph{box code} or \emph{box-convex} if it has a realization in $\R^d$ in which every set is an axis-parallel box.
 Lastly, we define the \emph{box embedding dimension} of a code $\C$ to be

-\paragraph{Our results.} Our main result is \Cref{thm:product}, which applies to any collections of sets, but proves particularly useful for analyzing box-convex codes and their embedding dimensions.
+Note immediately that $\cdim(\C)\le \bdim(\C)$, as every box is a closed convex set.
+Later results will also imply that $\odim(\C)\le \bdim(\C)$ (see \Cref{thm:integercoordinates}). \paragraph{Our results.} Our main result is \Cref{thm:product}, which applies to any collections of sets, but proves particularly useful for analyzing box-convex codes and their embedding dimensions.
 To state the result we first require a definition.

 \begin{definition} The \emph{intersection product} of two codes $\C\subseteq 2^{[n]}$ and $\D\subseteq 2^{[n]}$ is the code

 \end{definition}

 \begin{theorem}[Product theorem] Let $\U = \{U_1, \ldots, U_n\}$ and $\V = \{V_1, \ldots, V_n\}$ be collections of (not necessarily open, closed, or convex) sets in $\R^{d_1}$ and $\R^{d_2}$ respectively.
 Define $\W \eqdef \{W_1,\ldots, W_n\}$ where $W_i \eqdef U_i\times V_i$.
 Then